 Q: For what area(s) of expertise have you been retained as an expert?

 A: I have been assisting local governments and attorneys from around the country in civil litigation brought by jail prisoners since 1994.
-Qualified and testified (federal and state courts) in areas of staff negligence, inmate assault (failure to protect), staff use-of-force, Corrections Emergency Response Teams (CERT), prisoner medical care and standards, in custody deaths, inmate suicide, sexual assault by staff/other prisoner, conditions of confinement, inmate supervision, "deliberate indifference", prisoner classification and housing, strip/body cavity searches, accommodations for disabled prisoners, the training of correctional staff and jail/prison policies and procedures.
+Qualified and testified (federal and state courts) in areas of corrections facility operations and staffing; jail intake and screening procedures; staff negligence; inmate assault (failure to protect); staff use-of-force; prisoner access to medical and mental health care; in-custody deaths; inmate suicide; sexual assault by staff/other prisoner; conditions of confinement; inmate classification, housing and supervision; strip/body cavity searches; jail record procedures; accommodations for disabled prisoners; jail/prison standards, policies and procedures; and the training of correctional staff, supervisors and administrators.

 Q: In what percentage of your cases were you retained by the plaintiff?